 At the bottom, click Save.

-It can take up to an hour for changes to propagate to user accounts.
+It can take up to 24 hours for changes to propagate to user accounts.
 You can track changes in the Admin console audit log.

 To create a subdomain in G Suite, add a domain alias to your primary domain, such as subdomain.solarmora.com.